Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Magnetized BPS baryonic layers

-It is interesting to observe that when $I_0\rightarrow\infty$, then $H(r)\rightarrow 0$.
+Interestingly, when $I_0\rightarrow\infty$, then $H(r)\rightarrow 0$.
 In this case, the map $U$ does not wrap around $S^3$ at all.
 The contribution to the baryonic charge is given entirely by the presence of the magnetic field (in particular, it derives from the volume integral of \eqref{rhoB2}, since the volume integral of \eqref{rhoB1} is zero).
-In this situation, the quantity $Q$ defined in \eqref{TopologicalCharge} and $B$ only differs by a multiplication constant.
-In particular.
+In this situation, the quantity $Q$ defined in \eqref{TopologicalCharge} only differs from $B$ by a multiplicative constant.
+Explicitly,

-Thus, the obtained solution is characterized by $E= Q>0$, where the positivity of the energy is guaranteed only by the magnetic field contribution.
+Therefore, the obtained solution is characterized by $E= Q>0$, where the positivity of the energy is guaranteed only by the magnetic field contribution.

 Now, two questions are in order.
 Are the solutions obtained from \eqref{Eq1} and \eqref{Eq2} stable for fixed values of $B$?
 What is the interpretation of the quantity $B$ in this paradigm?